 The first thing you need to do is figure out why you want to go vagatending in the first place.

-Everyone’s different when it comes to this and some people prefer not to know why their traveling overseas at all.
+Everyone’s different when it comes to this and some people prefer not to know why they’re traveling overseas at all.
 But I’ve always found that’s it’s best to have some idea of what you want to do before you leave so you can take full advantage of your time abroad because you never know how long it will last.

 Here are a few questions you could ask yourself: